This page describes the scientific journey that led to this paper.

 What followed was a whole load of further tests to see exactly how the bad the situation was, which tissues were affected and when.
 Some images are below.

 Really striking was the kidneys.
-When Conor dissected the kidneys out, he immediately could tell that there was massive colour difference and when we looked at the histology it was apparent that there was lots of blood outside of vessels in the kidney (yellow arrows in the tissue stain).
+When Conor dissected out the kidneys, there was massive colour difference between the LaNt transgenics and the normal animals, and when we looked closer at the histology it was apparent that there was lots of blood outside of vessels in the kidney (yellow arrows point to bright pink blood cells in the tissue stain).

 In the skin the disruption was less dramatic.
 There were areas with blood cells visible but mostly the tissue looked OK at first glance.
 Compare top and bottom of the pics below.
 Right is a hair follicle.
 Most noticeable is the bit where the yellow arrows are pointing, the junction between the cell sheets of the epithelium and the underlying tissue.
 This junction “the dermal-epidermal junction” is the skin epithelial basement membrane.

 Conor also looked at lungs and liver.
 The most interesting thing here was that the number of cells in the liver were reduced in the LaNt overexpressing animals.
-This likely indicates an effect on the local stem cell niche or population and isn’t something we really anticipated and we are excited to follow up on.
+This likely indicates an effect on the local stem cell niche or stem cell population and isn’t something we really anticipated, we are excited to follow up on this discovery.